 A few companies to mention are: Gorental, Lucky, Jucy, Hitch, Apex, USave, Ace, Omega.

 I personally found that out of all the companies that we price compared, Hitch offered the cheapest rates for an economy hatch.
 The other surprising thing was that it was automatic transmission too.
-On top of that, by using the code “BUDGET21-34”, which is embedded in the link above, you can save up to 20% off your rate.
 The only draw-back is that Hitch only operates out of Auckland, Christchurch, and Queenstown Airport locations.

 If you’re more comfortable with the more well-known companies, don’t forget to head over to the page that contains all the best car rental coupon codes.